JiwonYeom/TIL/python/pandas_cheatsheet.md

 `artists.merge(albums, on='artid', validate='one_to_many)`

     - Can check if data is clean & will be combined the way we expect them to be

+- `merge_ordered` method
+    - When mergin ordered data / time series
+    - When missing values need to be filled up (ex.machine learning)